mollerse/frp-article/article.md

 actions.

-In addition to being mutable environments like user interfaces are often asynchronous in their behavior.
+In addition to being mutable environments like user interfaces are often asynchronous in their behaviour.
 This leaves us with an environment where the state may change at any point in time and outside the control of the program.
 In addition the order in which actions are performed is also important, so the temporal aspect of actions needs to be accounted for.
 This does seem largely